 - Red curry paste: This prepared paste is used to add intense curry flavor and heat in one step.
 Different brands of curry paste can vary significantly in terms of spiciness and flavor.
 See below for my favorite ones.

 - Vegetable stock: This serves as the base for the soup broth.

 - Fish sauce: A small splash adds rich, umami flavor to the broth.
 If you’ve never cooked with fish sauce before, it does have a bit of a pungent aroma, but the smell disappears once it is mixed into the soup.
 If you really don’t want to use fish sauce though, you can leave it out or sub-in soy sauce or tamari.

-- Coconut milk: It adds creaminess and tones down the heat from the curry paste.
+- Coconut milk: This plant-based milk adds creaminess and tones down the heat from the curry paste.
 I usually use full-fat coconut milk, but you’re welcome to use low-fat if you prefer.

 - Noodles: I use thin rice noodles when making this soup recipe.
 I love them because they are naturally gluten-free and only take a few minutes to cook.

 - Lime juice: A good squeeze of citrus balances and brightens all the flavors in the soup.
-Make sure you always add lime at the very end of cooking, so that you don’t kill the flavor.
+Make sure you always add lime at the very end of cooking, so that you don’t cook out its flavor.